lyz-code/blue-book/docs/devops/kubernetes/kubernetes_jobs.md

 Check [the kubectl commands to interact with jobs](kubectl_commands.md#jobs-and-cronjobs).

+# Debugging job logs

+To obtain the logs of a completed or failed job, you need to:

+* Locate the cronjob you want to debug: `kubectl get cronjobs -n cronjobs`.
+* Locate the associated job: `kubectl get jobs -n cronjobs`.
+* Locate the associated pod: `kubectl get pods -n cronjobs`.

+If the pod still exists, you can execute `kubectl logs -n cronjobs {{ pod_name }}`.
+If the pod doesn't exist anymore, you need to search the pod in your log centralizer solution.

 # [Monitorization of cronjobs](https://medium.com/@tristan_96324/prometheus-k8s-cronjob-alerts-94bee7b90511)

 Alerting of traditional Unix cronjobs meant sending an email if the job failed.